Azure/azure-sdk-for-js/CONTRIBUTING.md

 #### Recorded tests

 Most of the tests in our projects run in playback mode by default, i.e they make no network requests to the real services.
-For http requests made in each test case, there is a recorded response that reproduces the service behavior.
+For HTTP requests made in each test case, there is a recorded response that reproduces the service behavior.
 The readme file in the `test` folder of each package will indicate whether the package uses recorded tests or not.

 #### Live tests

 To use the `rushx test` command to run the tests against live resources, you must:

 - Set the environment variable `TEST_MODE` to `live`.
-- Have had previously created the necessary Azure resources needed by the tests you want to execute.
+- Have previously created the necessary Azure resources needed by the tests.
-- Also set the appropriate environment variables to point to these resources.
+- Set the appropriate environment variables to point to these resources.

 The readme file in the `test` folder of each package lists the Azure resources and the environment variables needed.

-> Note: Our projects use [dotenv](https://www.npmjs.com/package/dotenv) to make it easier to work with environment variables.
+> Note: Our projects use dotenv to allow you to use `.env` files to set environment variables.
+Find the `sample.env` file nearest to the project you want to test to see a template of the expected `.env` file.

-You can create the necessary Azure resources on your own, or automate this process by using the script called `New-TestResources.ps1` which uses ARM templates defined in `test-resources.json` file in each project folder.
-Follow the steps in [`Example 1 of New-TestResources.ps1`](https://github.com/Azure/azure-sdk-for-js/blob/master/eng/common/TestResources/New-TestResources.ps1.md#example-1) to set up a service principal and deploy live test resources.
+You can create the necessary Azure resources on your own, or automate this process by using the script called `New-TestResources.ps1` which uses ARM templates defined in a file named `test-resources.json` that exists in each project's folder.
+Follow the steps in [`Example 1 of New-TestResources.ps1`](https://github.com/Azure/azure-sdk-for-js/blob/master/eng/common/TestResources/New-TestResources.ps1.md#example-1) to set up a service principal and deploy the live test resources.

 #### Regenerating recordings